 Death is a topic too often ignored.
 People, especially young people, are the least likely to plan that far ahead.
 The majority of wills created by young people come about because their mortgage company requested they create one, or they start a family. it’s a topic, that unless faced with, is often put to the back of peoples minds as something that can be done later.

 On the exterior, as an industry, the funeral business is as traditional as traditional gets.
-High street shops could easily fit in to an victorian street scene.
+High street shops could easily fit into a Victorian street scene.

 Some startups have looked at the opportunity – everyone dies, and have started making the preparation for it smarter and more user friendly.